 Pain and suffering is capped at $350,000 in Nevada.
-And if the driver was a government employee acting in the course of his/her job (such as a cop on patrol), then the employee is liable for only $100,000 in medical bills and lost wages.
-Otherwise, there are usually no caps to compensatory damages.
+And if the driver was a government employee acting in the course of his/her job (such as a police officer on patrol), then the employee is liable for only $100,000 in medical bills and lost wages.
+Otherwise, there are usually no caps to compensatory damages.7

 - The driver of the car or bike, if he/she was being negligent;

-- The city or county where the accident took place, if they were negligent in maintaining signage, traffic signals and safe roads;
+- The city or county where the accident took place, if the local government was negligent in maintaining signage, traffic signals, and safe roads;

-- The car manufacturer, if it malfunctioned or was defective; and
+- The car manufacturer, if the vehicle malfunctioned or was defective; and

-- Anyone who recently possessed the car (such as a valet driver), if he/she was negligent in keeping it functional
+- Anyone who recently possessed the vehicle (such as a valet driver), if he/she was negligent in keeping it functional

-In addition to facing serious criminal charges, drivers who purposely plow into pedestrians would be on the hook for punitive damages in addition to compensatory damages.
-In general, Nevada caps punitive damages at:
+In addition to facing serious criminal charges, drivers who purposely plow into pedestrians would be on the hook for punitive damages as well as compensatory damages.
+In general, the Nevada damages cap on punitive damages is: